SilentNightSound/GI-Model-Importer/README.md

 EN | [中文](CN_README.md)

-# GI-Model-Importer
+# GI-Model-Importer (GIMI)
 Tools and instructions on how to import custom models into Genshin Impact

 #### **DISCLAIMER: Using this on official Genshin servers is very likely to get you banned.
-I do not recommend or condone the use of these scripts and programs on official servers, and if you do use it on official servers I take no responsibility for any consequences as a result.**
+I do not recommend or condone the use of these scripts and programs on official servers, and if you do use it on official servers I take no responsibility for any consequences as a result.
+I strongly recommend only using private servers for modding.**

 Feel free to use or modify the scripts as you wish, though please give credit if you use these programs in your projects.
 I am continuing to update this program/page with new features and fixes, so check back often.